 If you want to improve your customer experience you need to be able to understand and adapt the customer journey you offer when someone interacts with your organisation.
 Whether their journey is entirely online, offline, or a blend of both, there are multiple journeys a customer might undergo.

-Knowing the customer journey helps you identify and take action on pain points in the journey and keep what’s working.
-By doing this you will improve the experience that your customers have, which will have better outcomes for your business.
+Understanding the customer journey in depth helps you identify and take action on customer pain points and repeat what’s working.
+By doing this, you will improve the overall experience that your customers have, which will have better outcomes for your business.

-Journey mapping is the process of visually illustrating customers’ processes, needs & perceptions throughout their interaction and relationship with an organisation.
+Creating a customer journey map is the process of forming a visual representation of customers’ processes, needs, and perceptions throughout their interactions and relationship with an organisation.
 It helps you understand the steps customers take – the ones you see, and don’t – when they interact with your business.

 It enables you to assess: